tollyo/quickstart-sas-viya-common/README.md

 To add a role, write its implemention and put it into the `ansible/roles` directory in your project.
 Then edit one of the playbooks in your `ansible/playbooks` directory and add that role.
 Or add a playbook and make sure to invoke it from your ansible controller `cloud-init` script.

-During the preparation steps, the project files will be copied to the following file structure on the ansible controller (by the [scripts/download_file_tree.sh](scripts/download_file_tree.sh) script )
+After running the prereq scripts, copy the contents of your project and the contents of this "common" project into the following file structure on the ansible controller

 ```
 /sas/install